 Here are a few images of mantises actually laying their eggs:

 The emergence of the young is like watching grains of rice, with little black beady eyes, wiggle out of the foam cases and then their legs deploy.
 When they finally stand up, they look like little miniature mantises.
 At first they are light colored, but as they mature and molt their deeper color comes in.
-Check out this short video with great close ups of the emergence.

 There are several types of parasitic wasps (Podagrion sp.) that will prey on the egg cases by depositing their eggs into the mass to feed on the mantises eggs and larvae.
 The wasps are tiny and usually have very long ovipositors (long tubes for sticking into the ootheca).
 Click on this link to bug-net for some images and also the OZ website for some up close images.
 This is something to be aware of if you're going to rear mantises for your class or inside the home.